EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 ## Testing

-Refer to our previous [blog](https://equalexperts.blogin.co/posts/testing-conversational-assistants-part-1-256112) post, we want to evalute the assistant's performance on two different, but complementary, levels:
+Refer to our previous [blog](https://equalexperts.blogin.co/posts/testing-conversational-assistants-part-1-256112) post, we aim to assess the assistant's performance across two distinct yet complementary aspects:

 1. **Tool Interactions**: We need to verify that the assistant correctly triggers the tools with the appropriate arguments and that the tools execute successfully.
-We can achieve this by using common testing techniques, such as mocking the tools and verifying that they are called with the correct parameters.

 2. **Conversational Quality**: We need to assess the assistant's ability to engage in dialogue effectively, maintain context, and provide relevant responses.
 This involves evaluating the assistant's conversational quality, including its ability to understand user intent and deliver appropriate responses.

 ### Tool Interactions

-The tools used by the HotelReservationsAssistant, `make_reservation` and `find_hotels`, are injected into the assistant.
-We will use mock functions to simulate the functionalities of these tools.
-These mocks will verify that the assistant correctly triggers the tools with the appropriate arguments and that the tools execute successfully.
+We can achieve this by using common testing techniques.
+The tools used by the `HotelReservationsAssistant`, `make_reservation` and `find_hotels`, are injected into the assistant.
+We inject mock functions to verify that these tools are triggered with the correct parameters.

 This is the deterministic part of the test.
 There is no ambiguity in the expected outcomes, the tools are either triggered correctly with the right parameters, or they are not.
 And if not, the test fails.

 ### Conversational Quality

 The conversational quality evaluation is more nuanced.
-We will define a set of criteria that the assistant should meet during the conversation.
-These criteria will include aspects such as asking for all the information needed to make a reservation, being polite and helpful, and not asking the user for unnecessary information.
+We define a set of criteria that the assistant should meet during the conversation.
+These criteria include aspects such as asking for all the information needed to make a reservation, being polite and helpful, and not asking the user for unnecessary information.

-We will then use an LLM to analyse the conversation and provide feedback on the assistant's performance based on these criteria.
-The LLM will evaluate the conversation against the predefined criteria and provide a score based on how well the assistant meets these standards.
+We then use an LLM to analyse the conversation and provide feedback on the assistant's performance based on these criteria.
+The LLM evaluates the conversation against the predefined criteria and provide a score based on how well the assistant meets these standards.

+*Note: Evaluating an LLM with another LLM is a complex and controversial topic.
+We are aware of the limitations of this approach, but this is not the focus of this blog post.
+We are using this method as a simplified way to evaluate the assistant's performance based on predefined criteria.*

 ## Using BDD to Test the Assistant

 Using BDD presents some advantages over traditional testing methods, such as a more user-centric approach and a shared understanding of the system's behaviour.
-Our subject under test is the `HotelReservationsAssistant`, and the tests will be very similar to each other, which will allow us to reuse the BDD same steps for different scenarios.
+Our subject under test is the `HotelReservationsAssistant`.

+The purpose of these tests is to ensure that the assistant behaves as expected when interacting with different types of users with different requests.
+This means the tests will all follow a similar structure: a type of user with a specific booking request.
+This makes these tests very suitable for BDD, as we wiil see,

-We will use the Python `behave` library to implement the BDD tests.
+The Python `behave` library is used to implement the BDD tests.
 We will create feature files that describe the expected behaviour of the system and define step definitions that implement this behaviour.
-By running the `behave` command, we can execute the tests and verify the assistant's performance.

 Here is our feature file, with only one scenario: